RTIInternational/teehr/docs/sphinx/tutorials/joining_timeseries.rst

 One of the first and most important steps in comparing simulated and observed timeseries data is to join the two datasets together based on location and time (and potentially other fields).

-In this example, we consider a comparison of National Water Model (NWM) v3.0 retropective streamflow simulations ("secondary") to USGS observed streamflow data ("primary") for a few time steps at five different locations (gage stations).
+In this example, we consider a comparison of National Water Model (NWM) v3.0 retrospective streamflow simulations ("secondary") to USGS observed streamflow data ("primary") for a few time steps at five different locations (gage stations).